RBergua/openfast/docs/source/user/aerodyn-olaf/InputFiles.rst

    ===============================================================================================
    "Panels.vtk"  SrcPnlFile     - Name of VTK file containing source panels {default: ""}
    1             nSrcPnlUpdate  - How often do src panel updates (in time steps of OLAF), {default: 1}
-   True          Induction      - Compute induction, {default: True} True          InductionAtCP  - Compute induced velocities at nodes or CP, {default: True} True          WakeAtTE       - Start the wake at the trailing edge, or at the LL, {default: True} False         DStallOnWake   - Dynamic stall has influence on wake, {default: False} 0.75          kFrozenNWStart - Fraction of wake induced velocity at start of frozen wake, {default: 0.75} 0.5           kFrozenNWEnd   - Fraction of wake induced velocity at end of frozen wake, {default: 0.5} 0.0           zGround        - Ground height {default: 0.0}
+   True          Induction      - Compute induced velocities from wake to blade and wake to wake, {default: True} True          InductionAtCP  - Compute induced velocities at nodes or CP, {default: True} True          WakeAtTE       - Start the wake at the trailing edge, or at the LL, {default: True} False         DStallOnWake   - Dynamic stall has influence on wake, {default: False} 0.75          kFrozenNWStart - Fraction of wake induced velocity at start of frozen wake, {default: 0.75} 0.5           kFrozenNWEnd   - Fraction of wake induced velocity at end of frozen wake, {default: 0.5} 0.0           zGround        - Ground height, used to enforce that no vortices go into the ground {default: 0.0}
-   0.1           zGroundPush    - Ground push back {default: 0.1}
+   0.1           zGroundPush    - Ground push back, vortices that are lower than zGround are placed back at zGroundPush {default: 0.1}